core-wg/comi/draft-ietf-core-comi.md

 CORECONF supports a simple datastore model consisting of a single unified datastore.
 This datastore provides access to both configuration and operational data.
 Configuration updates performed on this datastore are reflected immediately or with a minimal delay as operational data.

-Alternatively, CORECONF servers MAY implement a more complex datastore model such as the Network Management Datastore Architecture (NMDA) as defined by {{RFC8342}}.
-Each datastore supported is implemented as a datastore resource.
+More complex datastore models such as the Network Management Datastore Architecture (NMDA) as defined by {{RFC8342}} are out of scope of the present specification.

 Characteristics of the unified datastore are summarized in the table below: